 Are you surprised?
 If I were you, I would be surprised too.

-A bearded Jew who says a hail at the monastery's cemetery is a rare sight!
+A bearded Jew who says a hail at the monastery's cemetery is a rare sight indeed!

 You are right.
-I don't live here.
+I do not live here.
 I come from the States.

 Yes.
 You could say to pay a visit.
-Except that isn't a living person....
+Except that it is not a living person. ...

 I beg your pardon?
 Who?
 Morris Ziegler?
 That's me.

 Let me look at this.
 That's right.
-It's the right address.
+It's the correct address.

 Am I too young to be Morris Ziegler?